aexol-studio/deenruv/docs/docs/reference/core-plugins/harden-plugin/index.md

 This evil query has a complexity score of 2,443,203 - much greater than the default of 1,000!

-The complexity score is calculated by the [graphql-query-complexity library](https://www.npmjs.com/package/graphql-query-complexity), and by default uses the <a href='/reference/core-plugins/harden-plugin/default-vendure-complexity-estimator#defaultvendurecomplexityestimator'>defaultVendureComplexityEstimator</a>, which is tuned specifically to the Vendure Shop API.
+The complexity score is calculated by the [graphql-query-complexity library](https://www.npmjs.com/package/graphql-query-complexity), and by default uses the <a href='/reference/core-plugins/harden-plugin/default-deenruv-complexity-estimator#defaultvendurecomplexityestimator'>defaultVendureComplexityEstimator</a>, which is tuned specifically to the Deenruv Shop API.

 :::caution
 Note: By default, if the "take" argument is omitted from a list query (e.g. the `products` or `collections` query), a default factor of 1000 is applied.